xeraa/integration-test-demo/README.md

 Note the resource filtering, which we can use to access the Elasticsearch version from the POM file.

+Also this will currently fail for 7.x because the dependency has not been updated for it yet.
+Use 6.8 instead, but show the failure to explain why this is an issue.

 ## Build Tool